-Working at a free dating sites in maine, I need to constantly monitor different social media channels.
+Working at a Cincinnati based marketing firm, I need to constantly monitor different social media channels.
 The social media scene grows every day.
 There are new apps and social networks appearing overnight and the days of being solely on Facebook have long since passed.
 Do these networks have a chance for survival?
 Can a social media site like Pinterest rise to the status level of Facebook or Twitter?
 It definitely looks that way.
 So why should you be interested in Pinterest?
 What makes it special?
 Here are just a few reasons to get your toes wet.

 - Pinterest raised $674 million after six rounds of fundraising.

 - As of March of 2014, there are 70 million users on Pinterest.

 - Pinterest drives 7 percent of web traffic that sites receive, which ranks the social network second only to Facebook in referral traffic.